Famondir/Music-Suite/README.md

   <span style="background-image: url('./docs/sonarqube_images/issues.png')"></span>
 </a>

 I included SonarQube into my PyBuilder pipeline.
-To get the same results from PyBuilder and a manual sonar-scanner run I needed to specify the path to the sources to check in the `sonar-project.properties` file by adding `sonar.sources=src/main/python/`.
+To get the same results from PyBuilder and a manual call of *sonar-scanner* I needed to specify the path to the sources to check in the `sonar-project.properties` file by adding `sonar.sources=src/main/python/`.
 Thus I didn't get bothered with the messages on the auto generated HTML code anymore.
 The vertical drop in complexity and jump in coverage resulted in specifing which documents to check and which not.

 <!-- thumbnail image wrapped in a link -->
 <div id="metrics_original" style="width: 100%; max-width: 800px; margin: auto;">